 Here are the must visit places in Bangkok and other things to see & do.

 Grand Palace was built over an area of 218,400 square feet and is the former residence of Thai King.
 Constructed in 1782, its now the most visited tourist attraction in Thailand.
 With in the walls of the Grand Palace were located the government offices then and the Wat Phra Kaew (Temple of Emerald Buddha) the most famous temple in Thailand that houses the Emerald Buddha.
 The cost of admission is 350 Baht.

 Located just adjacent to the Grand Palace is Wat Pho (Temple of Reclining Buddha).
 It is not as famous as Wat Phra Kaew, but it is the biggest, the temple with most number of pagados and one of the oldest temple in Bangkok.
 Wat Pho was the first open university in Thailand specializing in literature and astrology.
 Wat Pho is the home to the Reclining Buddha (46 x 15 meters), which is an illustration of Buddha going into Nirvana.
 The cost of admission is 50 Baht.
 Have you ever tried using Yaatree as a travel guide?
-Helps you find the best deals on your flights, trying new food, and help you cross the must see places of your list.
+Helps you find the best deals on your flights, trying new food and English Pub Bangkok, and help you cross the must see places of your list.

 Just across the Chao Phraya river is Wat Arun (Temple of Dawn).
 As the name says, the temple is best seen during the dawn time from the opposite side of the Chao Phraya river.
 The most famous Khmer styled central tower of this temple was built in between 1809 – 1824 and stands at 82 meters high.
 It is surrounded by four smaller towers.
 The cost of admission is 50 Baht.

 Nine is the most auspicious number in Thailand and visiting the following nine temples in order will bring you good luck and prosperity.